 We encourage the users to select the filter in which the target is best visible.
-We also advice to set the shortest possible acquisition exposure time.
+We also advice to set the shortest possible acquisition exposure time (see Section 1.1.1.4).
 This would allow a minimum acquisition overhead.

 Table 19: User defined and fixed keywords for XSHOOTER_slt_acq.